scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

 .. _OceanOptics: http://www.oceanoptics.com/

-.. [*] Transversal deposition allows for more control of the fiber's optical properties; however, it makes probe creation more difficult and less reproducible.
+.. [*] Axial deposition allows for more control of the fiber's optical properties; however, it makes probe creation more difficult and less reproducible.

 Fiber Surface Functionalization